mcgurk/Arduino-USB-HID-RetroJoystickAdapter/README.md

 Download and install Arduino IDE: https://www.arduino.cc/en/Main/Software

 Arduino IDE works with Windows, OS X and Linux and ARM (beta).
 If you use small card computer like Rasperry Pi or OrangePi, you can program adapter even with them (tested with Orange Pi PC and RetrOrangePi 2.0).
+That way you don't even have to unplug adapter from emulatorplatform if you want reprogram adapter.

 Install joystick library (instructions for installing library: todo) https://github.com/MHeironimus/ArduinoJoystickLibrary